hamza-yameen/HTTP-Request-Methods/README.md

 clear communication channel with the server by specifying the desired method in an HTTP request.
 The following are the most common HTTP request methods:

 1. ### HTTP GET
-GET is used for reading or retrieving resources from the server.
-A successful GET will return a response containing the information you requested.
+The GET method is used to read or retrieve resources from the server.
+If your GET request is successful, you will receive a response containing the information you requested.
+HTTP GET requests are used to access web pages,data, and files.
 ```bash
 curl --location 'http://localhost:3000/data'
 ```

 2. ### HTTP PUT
-PUT is used to modify a resource.
-Data passed in the body payload of the PUT request updates the entire resource.
-It will create a new resource if no resource matches the request.
+The PUT method modifies a resource.
+In the body payload of a PUT request, data is passed that updates the entire resource.
+If no resource matches the request, it will create a new one.
 ```bash
 curl --location --request PUT 'http://localhost:3000/data/036c86a6-af40-49f0-8d66-9df802d76e2a' \
 --header 'Content-Type: application/json' \